infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 \add_filter('upload_mimes', [$this, 'enableMimeTypes']);
 ```

-This class also supports converting your media into ***.webp*** format, but more on that below.
+This class also supports converting your media into **_WebP_** format, but more on that below.

-## Webp conversion
+## WebP conversion

-The .webp file format is becoming more and more popular, with it’s smaller file sizes and better compression, it is a preferred replacement to .jpg and .png formats.
-Eightshift DevKit supports converting your existing files to .webp format.
+The WebP file format is becoming more and more popular, with its smaller file sizes and better compression, it is a preferred replacement to .jpg and .png formats.
+Eightshift DevKit supports converting your existing files to WebP format.

 If you already have the Media class in your project, you need to run the next WP-CLI commands: